Ataxic Cerebral Palsy

 Imagine trying to walk, talk, swallow or perform any number of physical or autonomic functions with reduced or absent muscle tone.

 - This rare type of cerebral palsy affects balance and depth perception.
-Children with ataxic cerebal palsy will often have poor balance and coordination and experience challenges with precise movements.
+Children with ataxic cerebral palsy will often have poor balance and coordination and experience challenges with precise movements.
 For example, the person may reach too far or too close to touch objects and may also have poor hand control (intention tremor).

 - A child with this form of cerebral palsy may walk with the feet unusually far apart and experience hand control issues, whereby only one hand is able to reach for an object; and the other hand may shake with attempts to move it (intention tremor).